AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

 |

-Verify the work by creating an Aviatrix Gateway
+Step 7: Verify the work by creating an Aviatrix Gateway
 ---------------------------------------------------